 - Images: for example, mental images of a violent or sexual nature which are distressing and intrusive

-- Other forms of obsessions can take the form of obsessional impulses or obsessionaldoubt about something.
+- Other forms of obsessions can take the form of obsessive impulses or obsessive doubt about something.

 Obsessions are always distressing and never pleasurable.
 They can seem to be completely senseless to the person experiencing them such that people can fear that they are losing their mind or going crazy.
 Attempts to block out obsessions or not to think about them are invariably unsuccessful and they lead to severe anxiety.

-- Washing one’s hands very frequently in response to the obsessional thought that one is contaminated by germs.
+- Washing one’s hands very frequently in response to the obsessive thought that one is contaminated by germs.

 - Reassurance – frequently asking others to reassure you that everything is alright.

-- Feeling the need to think or do something which will prevent the obsessional idea from coming true e.g. some people feel the need to count to a certain number, or to say a certain word in response to experiencing an obsessional thought or image.
+- Feeling the need to think or do something which will prevent the obsessive idea from coming true, e.g. some people feel the need to count to a certain number, or to say a certain word in response to experiencing an obsessive thought or image.

 These compulsions can take up a considerable amount of time and prevent people from getting on with their normal daily life such that they can become very disabled by them.